jgriessen/G30TH/README.md

 Found DFU: [0483:df11] ver=2200, devnum=14, cfg=1, intf=0, alt=0, name="@Internal Flash  /0x08000000/04*016Kg,01*064Kg,03*128Kg", serial="377A364D3234"
 ```

-Now you can flash MicroPython using:
+Now you can flash MicroPython using the same command again and it will load code to the flash memory:
 ```
-make BOARD=PYFLEX_F401 deploy
+./make_PYFLEX_F401.py
 ```

 Reboot with BOOT0 unconnected, (SW23 not pressed), and it should boot up MicroPython on the REPL.
 Use a terminal program such as screen, or rshell to connect to /dev/tty ACM0.
 The rshell program needs the additional command,